Hudson's Bay Company: End of monopoly

 The Guillaume Sayer trial in 1849 contributed to the end of the HBC monopoly.
 Guillaume Sayer, a Métis trapper and trader, was accused of illegal trading in furs.
 The Court of Assiniboia brought Sayer to trial, before a jury of HBC officials and supporters.
 During the trial, a crowd of armed Métis men led by Louis Riel Sr. gathered outside the courtroom.
 Although Sayer was found guilty of illegal trade, having evaded the HBC monopoly, Judge Adam Thom did not levy a fine or punishment.
 Some accounts attributed that to the intimidating armed crowd gathered outside the courthouse.
-With the cry, "Le commerce est libre!
-Le commerce est libre!" ("Trade is free!
+With the cry, "Le commerce est libre !
+Le commerce est libre !" ("Trade is free!
 Trade is free!"), the Métis loosened the HBC's previous control of the courts, which had enforced their monopoly on the settlers of Red River.

 Another factor was the findings of the Palliser Expedition of 1857 to 1860, led by Captain John Palliser.
 He surveyed the area of the prairies and wilderness from Lake Superior to the southern passes of the Rocky Mountains.
 Although he recommended against settlement of the region, the report sparked a debate.
-It ended the myth publicized by Hudson's Bay Company: that the Canadian West was unfit for agricultural settlement.
+It fuelled the ongoing debate over the region's agricultural potential, challenging the position of the Hudson's Bay Company, which had long disputed that the Canadian West was capable of agricultural settlement.

 In 1863, the International Financial Society bought controlling interest in the HBC, signalling a shift in the company's outlook: most of the new shareholders were less interested in the fur trade than in real estate speculation and economic development in the West.
 The Society floated £2 million in public shares on non-ceded land held ostensibly by the Hudson's Bay Company as an asset and leveraged this asset for collateral for these funds.
-These funds allowed the Society the financial means to weather the financial collapse of 1866 which destroyed many competitors and invest in railways in North America.
+These funds allowed the Society the financial means to weather the financial collapse of 1866, which destroyed many competitors, and invest in railways in North America.